anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 ## 4.9 Kubernetes workloads

-In order for the Kubernetes workloads to be conformant with the Reference Architecture they must implement the parameter values as per the following specifications:
+In order for the Kubernetes workloads to be conformant with the Reference Architecture they must be implemented as per the following specifications:

 |Ref|Specification|Details|Requirement Trace|
 |---|---|---|---|